Madhavi96/160361L_songsearch_project/README.md

 	extract_lyrics_words.py : extract_artistwords.py,extract_titlewords.py : Python scripts to extrat all different lyrics words, artist(/musician/lyricist) 				words, title words respectively in the song corpus(sin_oldies.json)

+For ease of access, all the data files are included in the data folder.

+	sin_oldies.json : contains scraped and processed song metadata

+	artists.txt :  extracted all words of artists/musicians/lyricist in the song corpus

+	titles.txt :  extracted all words of titles of song corpus

 1. About the scraping process

 * The spiders/test.py file contains the code used to scrape the webpages of the site.